lixucuhk/ASV-anti-spoofing-with-Res2Net/README.md

    The LFCC feature adopted in this work is extracted via the MALTAB codes privided by ASVspoof2019 orgnizers.

 ## Dataset
    This work is conducted on [ASVspoof2019 Dataset](https://arxiv.org/pdf/1904.05441.pdf), which can be downloaded via https://datashare.ed.ac.uk/handle/10283/3336.
 It consists of two subsets, i.e. physical access (PA) for replay attacks and logical access (LA) for synthetic speech attacks.

 ## Start Your Project
    This repository mainly consists of two parts: (i) feature extraction and (ii) system training and evaluation.

 ### Feature extraction
    Three features are adopted in this repo, i.e. Spec, LFCC and CQT.
-The top script for feature extraction is `extract_feats.sh`, where the first step (Stage 0) is required to prepare dataset before feature extraction. `extract_feats.sh` also provides feature extraction for Spec (Stage 1) and CQT (Stage 2), while for LFCC extraction, you need to run the `./baseline/write_feature_kaldi_PA_LFCC.sh` and `./baseline/write_feature_kaldi_LA_LFCC.sh` scripts.
+The top script for feature extraction is `extract_feats.sh`, where the first step (Stage 0) is required to prepare dataset before feature extraction.
+It also provides feature extraction for Spec (Stage 1) and CQT (Stage 2), while for LFCC extraction, you need to run the `./baseline/write_feature_kaldi_PA_LFCC.sh` and `./baseline/write_feature_kaldi_LA_LFCC.sh` scripts.
 All features are required to be truncated by the Stage 4 in `extract_feats.sh`.

    Given your dataset directory in `extract_feats.sh`, you can run any stage (e.g. NUM) in the `extract_feats.sh` by
    ```bash
    ./extract_feats.sh --stage NUM